Managing Stress & Anxiety in the Workplace

 Strength-based approaches: highlight skills, wins, and progress

-Stress-reduction: Using mindfulness, breathing exercises, or physical activity to reduce the intensity of anxious thoughts
+Stress-reduction tools: Using mindfulness, breathing exercises, or physical activity to reduce the intensity of anxious thoughts

 Managing stress and anxiety isn’t just about avoiding burnout.
 It’s about creating environments where people feel safe and supported.
 When organisations address the link between anxiety and negative self-talk, people think more constructively, work more productively, and engage more positively.